aclemons/sbopkg-docker/README.md

 ```

 If you want to build i586 or arm packages, you can pass `--platform linux/386` or `--platform linux/arm` in your docker run invocation.

+When building with a `linux/386` container on an x86\_64 host, you will probably want to invoke sbopkg with `linux32`:

+    $ linux32 sbopkg -b mypackage

 # License